apache/iceberg/docs/spark-structured-streaming.md

     .toTable("database.table_name")
 ```

-Fanout writer opens the files per partition value and doesn't close these files till write task is finished.
-This option is discouraged for batch writing, as explicit sort against output rows is cheap for batch workloads.
+Fanout writer opens the files per partition value and doesn't close these files till the write task finishes.
+Avoid using the fanout writer for batch writing, as explicit sort against output rows is cheap for batch workloads.

 ## Maintenance for streaming tables